Mo-Ghani/Sampling/_posts/PyMC3_GRS.md

+---
+layout: default
+comments: true
+title: Using PyMC3 to fit Gaussian curves to photopeaks in a gamma-ray spectrums
+---

 # Using PyMC3 to fit Gaussian curves to photopeaks in a gamma-ray spectrum

 A gamma-ray spectrum (GRS) is a histogram describing the counts of detected photons as a function of photon energy.
 GRS can be useful when evaluating the dosage received from a sample containing unknown radioisotopes.
 To do this, the total counts produced above background by a source has to be calculated.